ahdinosaur/secret-channel/SPEC.md

 - secretstream gives no guidance on how to handle variable length messages.
   - Libsodium provides functions `sodium_pad` and `sodium_unpad` to pad messages to fixed lengths.

-Overlap:

-- secretstream and Secret Channel both use ChaCha20-Poly1305 for encryption.
+Both secretstream and Secret Channel use ChaCha20-Poly1305 for encryption.

 secretstream has affordances that Secret Channel doesn't need: